-Over the last 10 years, amongst those with a known mode of exposure, slightly more than half (54.6%) of newly diagnosed cases of HIV were among gay, bisexual, or other men who have sex with men (GBMSM).
-Meanwhile, the number of newly diagnosed cases of HIV among heterosexual males and females, as well as persons who inject drugs (PWID), has remained low.
-In 2019, there were almost 3 times as many cases of HIV among GBMSM when compared to females, male heterosexuals, and PWID, combined.
-Figure 3b provides a snapshot of the five-year period of 2015-2019.
+In the last 10 years, slightly more than half (55.6%) of newly diagnosed cases were among gay, bisexual, or other men who have sex with men (GBMSM).
+In the last five years, that percentage has remained at 56.2%.
+Meanwhile, the number of newly diagnosed cases of HIV among heterosexual males and females, as well as persons who inject drugs, has remained low.
+In 2020, there were almost 3 times as many cases of HIV among GBMSM when compared to females, male heterosexuals, and people who inject drugs, combined.